 For example: For example, my company makes ceiling tiles.
-I have 3 kinds: Super ceiling tiles that will last for decades or Super Cheap ones that will last for 2 seasons and need replacing, and I make a version Not Super in between.
-They all need to be go through a process to insure a particular degree of fire resistance, which is specified by a national fire standards organization.
+I have 3 kinds: Super ceiling tiles that will last for decades or Super Cheap ones that will last for 2 seasons and need replacing.
+We also make a version Not Super, but in between.
+Each type must go through a process to insure a particular degree of fire resistance, which is specified by a national fire standards organization.

-My team decides to make a list that all manufacturing people have to follow that specifies what equipment and parts to use, and how the people using the equipment will be trained and how often the equipment will be cleaned and tested.
+My team decides to make a list of rules that we and all of our suppliers must follow.
+They specify what equipment and parts to use, and how the people using the equipment will be trained and how often the equipment will be cleaned and tested.
 It will also check how the tiles are packaged and sent so they can be received properly.

-If my staff completes these steps on the forms, and validates that the equipment is working right, and everyone is trained correctly, and the product is great, then they sign the form – and we are self-certified.
+Any person who is going to validate that the steps are being followed has to be trained to spot problems, and follow certain procedures, and fill out certain forms.
+If they complete the steps on the forms, and validate that the equipment is working right, and everyone is trained correctly, and the product is going to meet the standards, then they sign the form – and we are self-certified.

 At this point the customer might be satisfied.
-Or they might ask that someone who is an expert come in every month and check that these things are being done.
+Or they might ask that someone who is an expert come in every month or once a year, and check that these things are being done.

 There is an organization named the ISO which has made standards of many things.
 One of them is the management technique of Quality Management.
 It is called ISO 9000/9001.
 It covers many of these steps, plus many more.

 So what?: Some cinemas have auditoriums that are called Premium.
-If I go to that theater, I expect the sound to be correct in all speakers without rattles.
+If I go to that theater, I expect the sound to be correct in all speakers without rattles and buzzes and hums.
 I expect that the screen is clean and that the light levels are set correctly.
-I want to see well into the shadows, and I want to hear bells ring clearly.
+I want to see deep into the shadows, and I want to hear bells ring clearly.